AshtonDavies/LoMoH/README.md

+# LoMoH
+Formerly named "Locked Mode Hack," this is a Chrome OS exploit that uses the locked mode feature to soft disable extensions that are force-enabled on managed accounts (Excluding Hapara Highlights and Read&Write if installed).

 # Patched
-This exploit has been patched in **Chrome OS 111** after being found and reported.
-It should have gotten admin protection sooner.
+LoMoH is patched in **Chrome OS 111** and later versions.

-# About
-LoMoH is a Chromebook exploit that uses the Chrome OS locked mode feature to soft disable enforced extensions (excluding Hapara Highlights if installed).
+With districts blocking javascript:// URLs to prevent the use of other exploits like LTBEEF, the website version of LoMoH was made, but it posed a vulnerability for web filters to send site traffic of the site to administrators.

 # Issues
 Screenshots are blocked while LoMoH is working.
-A button is provided on the page as an alternative way to take screenshots.
+The website has a screenshot button to help with this issue.

 # Bookmarklet Version
 ```js